-- (d) All hiring will be done through the local Union office, and no one will be employed unless they are in possession of a referral slip from the local Union office, which must be presented prior to commencing work unless provided otherwise in this Agreement. - 17.03 (a) The Parties agree that highly qualified supervision is fundamental to the success of the Project, therefore the following will apply: - (i) Forepersons and general forepersons will be selected or name hired in accordance with Article 17.02(a) after having received pre-employment multifaceted training including, but not limited to, safety, cultural sensitivity, respectful workplace, labour relations dispute resolution pursuant to the Agreement and productivity; - (ii) Forepersons and general forepersons may also be selected, name hired or promoted from a group that have not received training described in paragraph (i) above in which case such foreperson or general foreperson shall receive such training within a reasonable period of time after being hired. - (b) The Parties agree that it is fundamental to the success of the Project to have highly qualified and trained Employees, and accordingly agree to the following: - (i) Workers will be selected or name hired by the Employer and/or referred by the Union from a group of workers that have received pre-employment multifaceted orientation and training, including Site and collective agreement orientation, safety, environment, cultural and gender sensitivity, respectful workplace and productivity, as is set out above in Article 17.03(a), so that such Employees have the skills and tools to succeed; and - (ii) In the event that no qualified workers described in paragraph (i) above are available, workers may be selected or name hired from a group that have not received the pre-employment orientation and training.
+- (d) All hiring will be done through the Union office, and no one will be employed unless they are included on the dispatch list from the Union office. - 17.03 (a) The Parties agree that highly qualified supervision is fundamental to the success of the Project, therefore the following will apply: - (i) Forepersons and general forepersons will be selected or name hired in accordance with Article 17.02(a) after having received pre-employment multifaceted training including, but not limited to, safety, cultural sensitivity, respectful workplace, labour relations dispute resolution pursuant to the Agreement and productivity; - (ii) Forepersons and general forepersons may also be selected, name hired or promoted from a group that have not received training described in paragraph (i) above in which case such foreperson or general foreperson shall receive such training within a reasonable period of time after being hired. - (b) The Parties agree that it is fundamental to the success of the Project to have highly qualified and trained Employees, and accordingly agree to the following: - (i) Workers will be selected or name hired by the Employer and/or referred by the Union from a group of workers that have received pre-employment multi-faceted orientation and training, including Site and collective agreement orientation, safety, environment, cultural and gender sensitivity, respectful workplace and productivity, as is set out above in Article 17.03(a), so that such Employees have the skills and tools to succeed; and - (ii) In the event that no qualified workers described in paragraph (i) above are available, workers may be selected or name hired from a group that have not received the pre-employment orientation and training.
 In which case, such workers shall receive the orientation and training prior to commencing work on the Site. - (c) The Parties will collaborate to identify and access available funding for the purposes of developing and delivering pre-employment training as contemplated by 17.03 (a) (i) and 17.03 (b) (i).
 In the event that funding is not available to cover the full cost, any financial shortfall will be the responsibility of the Contractor.
-The Union may contribute resources to assist in these important training initiatives and will be reimbursed on a cost basis. - 17.04 If the Union is unable to supply the workers required within forty-eight (48) hours or such other time as may be agreed by the Employer and Union from the date requested, exclusive of

-Saturdays, Sundays and holidays, the Employer may hire from other sources.
+The Union may contribute resources to assist in these important training initiatives and will be reimbursed on a cost basis. - 17.04 If the Union is unable to supply the workers required within forty-eight (48) hours or such other time as may be agreed by the Employer and Union from the date requested, exclusive of Saturdays, Sundays and holidays, the Employer may hire from other sources.
 Each worker hired from other sources will be governed by the terms and conditions of this Agreement and shall be represented by the Union and pay initiation fees, dues and other assessments upon and after hiring as required by this Agreement.
-If necessary to ensure a suitable supply of qualified workers, the Unions will support a group Labour Market Impact Assessment ("LMIA") to allow Temporary Foreign Workers ("TFWs") access to the T&G Project.
-To the extent possible, the Unions will facilitate arrangements with their International Union Affiliates to identify and expedite the provision of skilled trades-people from other jurisdictions such as the United States of America.
+If necessary to ensure a suitable supply of qualified workers, the Union will support a group Labour Market Impact Assessment ("LMIA") to allow Temporary Foreign Workers ("TFWs") access to the Penstock Installation Project.
+To the extent possible, the Union will facilitate arrangements with their International Union Affiliates to identify and expedite the provision of skilled trades-people from other jurisdictions such as the United States of America.